-- The College owned freehold land, buildings and equipment at a net book value of £69.4m and net assets of £25.1m (before defined benefit pension obligations).
+- 25. The College owned freehold land, buildings and equipment at a net book value of £72m and held net assets of £25.8m (before defined benefit pension obligations).
 The College has freehold ownership of a large main campus at Sheepen Road, Colchester and a smaller campus at Church Lane, Braintree.
 It also has freehold title to nursery premises in Braintree and Spring Lane Sports Ground in Colchester.
-Within the freehold sites and in three other leasehold premises, the College owns equipment with a net book value of £1.7m. - Included within total current assets amounting to £9.2m, are cash reserves amounting to £5.1m and restricted cash amounting to £0.547m.
-The restricted cash balance relates to a cash deposit held by Barclays Bank on behalf of the College as a replacement for the loan security on fixed assets sold in the year.
-It is anticipated that the restriction on the cash held will be lifted during 2022 as further loan repayments are made.
+Within the freehold sites and in three other leasehold premises, the College owns equipment with a net book value of £1.5m. - 26.
+Included within total current assets amounting to £6.5m, are cash reserves amounting to £4.8m.
+Within the year, a short-term restriction on cash, held by Barclays Bank as a replacement for a loan security on fixed assets previously sold, was lifted.